Bluedot-Innovation/documentation/docs/Hello Screens/Consolidation Alerts.md

 ![](../assets/Hello%20Screens%20-%20consolidation%20alert%20time.png)

 :::info
-If you are interested in this feature, please contact your Bluedot representative or reach us at [help@bluedot.io](mailto:help@bluedot.io) to enable it for your account.
+If you are interested in this feature, please contact your Rezolve representative or reach us at [help@bluedot.io](mailto:help@bluedot.io) to enable it for your account.
 :::